CBushnell/CS6471/framing-police-violence/README.md

 # framing-police-violence

 Authors: [Caleb Ziems](calebziems.com), [Diyi Yang](diyiyang.com)
+- With modifications for local media analysis by Connor Bushnell

 This repository contains data links and code for the paper:
 > Ziems, C. & Yang, D. (2021).
 To Protect and To Serve?
 Analyzing Entity-Centric Framing of Police Violence In _Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing (EMNLP)_.